 In the beginning, please launch the iCloud for Android program on your computer after downloading and installation, and connect your Android device to computer with a USB cable.
-Then turn to the main interface of the program and choose "Restore from Backup" > "iCloud" options to move on.
+Then turn to the main interface of the program and choose "Backup & Restore" option to move on.

 Note: If you want to transfer iTunes backup to Samsung, you can click "iTunes" option in this step.

 Step 2.
 Sign into your iCloud account to access your iCloud backup files.